dragontux/container-macros/README.md

 Types defined:
 - `NAME` - the hashmap; fields:
-    - `int len` - the number of map entries; has no effect on map functions
+    - `int len` - the number of map entries
-    - `int cap` - the number of buckets; do not modify
+    - `int cap` - the number of buckets
     - `NAME_entry *buckets` - the hashmap buckets
 - `NAME_bucket` - a bucket with entries for hash collisions; fields:
     - `int len` - the number of entries in the bucket